prometheus-community/elasticsearch_exporter/README.md

 | es.client-cert        | Path to PEM file that contains the corresponding cert for the private key to connect to Elasticsearch.
 | web.listen-address    | Address to listen on for web interface and telemetry. |
 | web.telemetry-path    | Path under which to expose metrics. |

-__NOTE:__ We support pulling stats for all nodes at once, but in production this is unlikely to be the way you actually want to run the system.
-It is much better to run an exporter on each Elasticsearch node to remove a single point of failure and improve the connection between operation and reporting.

 ### Metrics